AlessandroGonzales/AlessandroGonzales/README.md

 # 👋 How's it going?
 World!
-I'm Alessandro.
+I'm Alessandro

 I'm a passionate Computer Science student and a lifelong learner.
 I spend my days exploring technology, writing code, and fueling my curiosity with new ideas, challenges, and possibilities.